missingfaktor/akar/TUTORIAL.md

 0. **Patterns have inelegant semantics.** Patterns impose a left-to-right, top-to-bottom evaluation order.
 If we want a different evaluation order, we must either do without patterns or write far less elegant looking ode.
 0. **You cannot abstract over patterns.** Patterns being a syntactic construct makes it almost impossible to abstract over them.
 This limits expressivity greatly.
 Languages end up adding more syntactic extensions, such as [view patterns](https://ghc.haskell.org/trac/ghc/wiki/ViewPatterns) and [pattern synonyms](https://ghc.haskell.org/trac/ghc/wiki/PatternSynonyms) to support any abstraction, complicating the implementation and semantics even further.

-Tullsen ascribes these deficiencies to patterns not being first class values.
+Tullsen ascribes these deficiencies to patterns not being first-class values.
 In Gilad Bracha's words, they are a [shadow language](http://gbracha.blogspot.de/2014/09/a-domain-of-shadows.html).

-Akar patterns are first class values, and alleviate the problems described here.
+Akar patterns are first-class values, and alleviate the problems described here.
 This also means that we do not compile down to efficient decision trees, as is the case with traditional implementations.
 As stated earlier, Akar focuses on simplicity and abstraction, and as such, trades off some performance for it.
 [TANSTAAFL](https://en.wikipedia.org/wiki/There_ain%27t_no_such_thing_as_a_free_lunch)!
 You can read more about performance in the [FAQs](FAQs.md).

-### First class patterns
+### First-class patterns

 We will start with some terminology.
 Look at the diagram below: